-Longdom extends our immense pleasure and honor to invite you to attend "Webinar on Interventional Cardiology” scheduled on August 23, 2021 in London, UK .
-It is focusing on the theme “Latest Techniques and Strategies in Interventional Cardiology” to enhance and explore knowledge among academics and industry personnel dealing with Preventive Cardiology, Heart failure and its related subjects.
-Our conference agenda is to present stimulating Keynote talks, plenary sessions, discussion panels, B2B Meetings, poster symposia, young researcher’s forum, video presentations, and workshops.
+Longdom Conferences extends our immense pleasure and honored to invite you to attend the “Webinar on Interventional Cardiology” scheduled on October 21, 2021 in london, UK.
+It is focusing on the theme “Stimulating Excellence In Cardiology and Healthcare" to enhance and explore knowledge among academics and industry personnel dealing with cardiovascular disease, interventional cardiology, structural heart disease, heart failure and its related subjects.
+Our conference agenda is to provide the right stage to present stimulating keynote talks, plenary sessions, poster symposia, young researcher’s forum, video Presentations.

-Interventional Cardiology can be defined as an area of medicine within the subspecialty of flow and pressure in the coronary arteries and chambers of the heart, as well as technical procedures and medications to treat abnormalities that impair the function of the cardiovascular system.
+Interventional Cardiology can be defined as an area of medicine within the subspecialty of cardiology that uses specialized imaging and other diagnostic techniques to evaluate blood flow and pressure in the coronary arteries and chambers of the heart, as well as technical procedures and medications to treat abnormalities that impair the function of the cardiovascular system.
 It deals specifically with the catheter-based treatment of heart diseases.

 Structural heart disease also, known as the problem with the tissues or valves of the heart and most of the structural heart diseases are genetic, which means present at birth.
 Some structural heart disease will develop later in life.
 There are many kinds of structural heart diseases, but they all involve a defect or disorder in the structure of the heart tissue or valves.
 Heart conditions that fall in the category of structural heart disease include, Aortic valve stenosis, Atrial septal defect and Patent foramen ovale, Heart valve disease, Mitral valve regurgitation, Left ventricular hypertrophy, Cardiomyopathy, Marfan syndrome and Myocarditis etc.

-Cardiac-sonography or echocardiography is the use of ultrasound to examine the heart's chambers, walls, valves and vessels.
-Mostly use of technology such as sophisticated diagnostic ultrasound imaging machines and transducers that use high-frequency sessions to produce dynamic visual images to complete important tasks, such as:
+Cardiac-Sonography or Echocardiography is the use of ultrasound to examine the heart's chambers, walls, valves and vessels.
+Mostly use of technology such as sophisticated diagnostic ultrasound imaging machines and transducers that use high-frequency sound waves to produce dynamic visual images to complete important tasks, such as:

 Heart Failure inability of the heart to keep up with the demands on it and, specifically, failure of the heart to pump blood with normal efficiency.
 When this occurs, the heart is unable to provide adequate blood flow to other organs such as the brain, liver and kidneys.
 Heart failure may be due to failure of the right or left or both ventricles.
 The signs and symptoms depend upon which side of the heart is failing.
 They can include shortness of breath (dyspnea), asthma due to the heart (cardiac asthma), pooling of blood (stasis) in the general body (systemic) circulation or in the liver's (portal) circulation, swelling (edema), blueness or duskiness (cyanosis), and enlargement (hypertrophy) of the heart.